kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 // Code that loads the data on a button click document.getElementById("getHTMLFile").addEventListener("click", loadHTML);
 {% endprism %}
-All the AJAX code is now inside a `loadHTML()` function and there's also new code at the bottom that loads runs this function with a mouseclick.
-In the bottom code, the button with the id of `getHTMLFile` has the `addEventListener` method attached to it.
+All the AJAX code was placed in a `loadHTML` function and we added new code at the bottom that ran this function when the button was clicked.
+At the bottom of the code, the button with the id of `getHTMLFile` had the `addEventListener` method attached to it.

-The button is "listening for", or "watching for", whatever event we tell it to watch for...which is `click`.
-When the code see's that the button has been clicked, it runs the `loadHTML` that processes the AJAX code.
+The button was "listening for", or "watching for", whatever event we told it to watch for...which was `click`.
+When the code saw that the button has been clicked, it ran the `loadHTML` function and processed the AJAX code.

 <a name="multiple-ajax-buttons"></a>
 <h4 class="h4-guide">Multiple buttons with AJAX functionality</h4>